hassan-pmp/pmp/til.md

 - **Types of Work**
 	- **Analytical Problrms**: Some problems require an answer that is purely analytical or quantitative, such as how much I should spend on groceries per month.
-	- **Xobcepyual Problems**: Other problems are more conceptual or qualitative in nature, such as how I should bring up an important problem to my supervisor.
+	- **Comceptual Problems**: Other problems are more conceptual or qualitative in nature, such as how I should bring up an important problem to my supervisor.
 Both analytical and conceptual problems arise over a range of time frames.
 In a long-term problem-solving project, you will likely need to solve both analytical and conceptual aspects of a single problem.
 - **Phases of Work**
 	- **Convergent problems**: Some problems are solved by driving towards a single best answer—they use convergent thinking.
 Convergent thinking is characterized by:
 		- Choosing from among multiple options using a process of elimination
 		- Quickly finding which issues are important and establishing an in-going hypothesis
  	- **Divergent problems**: Some problems are best solved by opening the solution space to discover new possibilities—they use divergent thinking.
 Divergent thinking is characterized by:
 		- Creating and looking at a wide range of opportunities
 		- New and unique solutions
+  - Ex1: My supervisor asked me to put together estimates of store sales before our meeting on Thursday with the team.
+We’ll use this information to help plan our budget for next quarter. ---- > Analytical, convergent problem
+  - Ex2: We’re having some difficulty tracking the most important information your team is providing in response to report requests.
+Let’s talk about ideas to improve communication between your team and our analytics team.
+I’d like to arrive at a couple of improvements we can make right away. ---- > Conceptual, convergent problem
+  - Ex3: We got a new manager recently, and I believe that the team can succeed only if there is a mindset shift to work together with the new manager.
+How can we change the focus on improvement so that we perform better next month?
+What are ways we can get people to adopt a growth mindset for the remainder of this year? ---- > Conceptual, divergent problem
+  -